isomerpages/mas-moneysense/pages/Understanding Bank Accounts.md

 banking transactions on that account (e.g. withdraw money, write cheques or close the account) individually.</p>
 <p>You can be held liable for any borrowing on a joint-alternate account
-even if the account is operated by a single signatory.
-For instance, if the other joint account holder writes a cheque when there is not enough money in the joint account to pay, the bank can hold you both liable for the amount outstanding.</p>
+even if the account is operated by a single signatory.</p>
 <p><strong>Joint-all</strong>
 </p>
 <p>For joint-all accounts, the instruction for the banking transaction must